 Our goals are to generate sustainable profits for our stockholders, while also providing environmental and social benefits for the world around us.
 With respect to our environmental stewardship, we believe our business is a critical enabler for the global re-use and recycling of vehicles, parts, and raw materials.
 We are not responsible for the carbon emissions resulting from new vehicle manufacturing, governmental fuel emissions standards or vehicle use by consumers.
 Each vehicle that enters our business operations already exists, with whatever fuel technology and efficiency it was designed and built to have, and the substantial carbon emissions associated with the vehicle's manufacture have already occurred.
-However, upon our receipt of an existing vehicle, we help decrease its total environmental impact by extending its useful life and thereby avoiding the carbon emissions associated with the vehicle's manufacturing.
-For example, many of four cars are purchased by dismantlers, who recycle and reflucible parts manufacturing.
-For example, many of our cars are purchased by dismantlers, who recycle and reflucible parts for vehicle repairs, again reducing new and aftermarket parts manufacturing.
+However, upon our receipt of an existing vehicle, we help decrease its total environmental impact by extending its useful life and thereby avoiding the carbon emissions associated with the alternative of new vehicle and auto parts manufacturing.
+For example, many of the cars we process and remarket are subsequently restored to drivable condition, reducing the new vehicle manufacturing burden the world would otherwise face.
+Many of our cars are purchased by dismantlers, who recycle and refurbish parts for vehicle repairs, again reducing new and aftermarket parts manufacturing.
 And finally, some of our vehicles are returned to their raw material inputs through scrapping, reducing the need for further new resource extraction.
 In each of these cases, our business reduces the carbon and other environmental footprint of the global transportation industry.

 Beyond our environmental stewardship, we also support the world's communities in two important ways.
-First, we believe that we contribute to economic development and well-being by enabling more affordable access to mobility around the world.
-For example, many of the automobiles sold through our action platform are purchased for use in developing countries where affordable transportation is a critical enabler of education, health care, and well-being more generally.
-Secondly, because of the special role we play in responding to catastrophic wather e
+First, we believe that we contribute to economic development and wellbeing by enabling more affordable access to mobility around the world.
+For example, many of the automobiles sold through our auction platform are purchased for use in developing countries where affordable transportation is a critical enabler of education, health care, and well-being more generally.
+Secondly, because of the special role we play in responding to catastrophic weather events, we believe we contribute to disaster recovery and resilience in the communities we serve.
+For example, we mobilized our people, and engaged with a multitude of service providers to timely retrieve, store, and remarket tens of thousands of flood-damaged vehicles in South Florida in the wake of Hurricane Ian in the fall of 2022.

 We provide vehicle sellers with a full range of services to process and sell vehicles primarily over the internet through our Virtual Bidding Third Generation internet auction-style sales technology, which we refer to as VB3.
 Vehicle sellers consist primarily of insurance companies, but also include banks, finance companies, charities, fleet operators, dealers, vehicle rental companies, and individuals.
 We sell the vehicles principally to licensed vehicle dismantlers, rebuilders, repair licensees, used vehicle dealers, exporters, and to the general public.
 The majority of the vehicles sold on behalf of insurance companies are either damaged vehicles deemed a total loss; not economically repairable by the insurance companies; or are recovered stolen vehicles for which an insurance settlement with the vehicle owner has already been made.
-We offer vehicle sellers a full range of services that help expedite each stage of the vehicle sales process, minimize administrative and processing costs, and maximize the ultimate sales price through the online auction process.
+We offer vehicles a full range of services that help expedite each stage of the vehicle sales process, minimize administrative and processing costs, and maximize the ultimate sales price through the online auction process.